AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	notice and difficult to maintain.
 Likewise, email addresses should be provided for branch or team (i.e. shared) mailboxes where possible rather than for individuals.

-	If the user has stored contact details in a `directory entry <#creating-directory-metadata>`__ on the SSDI, details can be auto-populated by searching for the contact in the search box below the element.
+	If the user has stored contact details in a `directory entry <UserDoc_Chap5_Create.html#creating-directory-metadata>`__ on the portal, details can be auto-populated by searching for the contact in the search box below the element.

 |userdoc_fig_7_17_1_MetadataContact|